taogen-docs/resources-of-learning/domains/programming-language-resources.md

 ### Go [📈](https://www.tiobe.com/tiobe-index/go/)

-Books
+Primary

 - [Go Documentation - doc](https://golang.org/doc/)
-- The Go Programming Language by Alan A. A. Donovan and Brian W. Kernighan
+- **The Go Programming Language** (2015) by Alan A. A. Donovan and Brian W. Kernighan
+- **Learning Go: An Idiomatic Approach to Real-World Go Programming** (2nd, 2024) by Jon Bodner
+- **Head First Go** (2019) by Jay McGavren
 - An Introduction to Programming in Go by Caleb Doxsey
-- Go Web Programming by Chang Sau Sheong
 - Introducing Go: Build Reliable, Scalable Programs by Caleb Doxsey
-- Concurrency in Go: Tools and Techniques for Developers by Katherine Cox-Buday
 - Go Programming Blueprints by Mat Ryer
 - Go in Action by William Kennedy, Brian Ketelsen
 - Go in Practice by Matt Butcher

+Advanced

+- Concurrency
+  - **Concurrency in Go: Tools and Techniques for Developers** (2017) by Katherine Cox-Buddy
+- Efficient
+  - Efficient Go: Data-Driven Performance Optimization by Bartlomiej Plotka
   - 100 Go Mistakes and How to Avoid Them (2022) by Teiva Harsanyi

+Application Development

+- **Cloud Native Go: Building Reliable Services in Unreliable Environments** (2021) by Matthew Titmus
+- Go Web Programming by Chang Sau Sheong

 Tutorials